 TRAVEL GUIDE FOR VISITORS - TANZANIA

-Passport & Visa: All safari travelers to Africa require a passport, valid for the duration of their tour or vacation in Tanzania.
-Entry points in Tanzania currently offering visa services on entry are Dar Es Salaam port and airport and Kilimanjaro International airport, Zanzibar International Airport and Namanga entry post on the road border between Tanzania and Kenya.
+Passport & Visa: All safari travelers to Africa require a passport, valid for the duration of their tour, or vacation travel tips for visitors in Tanzania.
+Entry points in Tanzania currently offering visa services on entry are Dar Es Salaam Port and Airport and Kilimanjaro International Airport, Zanzibar International Airport, and Namanga entry post on the road border between Tanzania and Kenya.
 Some nationalities do not require visas, so it is advisable to check with your local Tanzanian Embassy.

 Language: English is widely spoken in Africa, but a few basic words of Swahili is always greatly appreciated in Tanzania.

-Clothing: Pack lightweight, washable clothes plus a sweater for early morning wildlife game drives, a sunhat, sunglasses and sunscreen.
+Clothing: Pack lightweight, washable clothes plus a sweater for early morning wildlife game drives, a sunhat, sunglasses, and sunscreen.
 Long sleeves and trousers in light-colored fabrics help discourage insect bites.
 Shorts for women are acceptable (but not too short).
-Women should carry a wrap to cover legs in the village and towns as revealing clothes can cause offence.
+Women should carry a wrap to cover their legs in the village and towns as revealing clothes can cause offense.
 Staying at a Lodge, bring your swimsuit along.

 Baggage: Baggage on safari is limited to one bag, plus one small piece of hand baggage per person (excluding a camera bag).
-In total this should not weight more then 20kg.
+In total, this should not weight more than 20kg.
 Suitcases and other heavier items can be stored in town hotels whilst clients are on safari.

-Tipping: Not obligatory, but a tip for exceptional service (max 10%) will be appreciated, $20-$25 per day for driver or tour guide.
-Electricity230v, but power failures, surges and troughs are common.
+Tipping: Not obligatory, but a tip for exceptional service (max 10%) will be appreciated, $20-$25 per day for the driver or tour guide.
+Electricity230v, but power failures, surges, and troughs are common.
 Bring a universal adaptor and a torch (flashlight) or headlamp.

-Security: Tanzania is a generally safe country but don't invite temptation.
+Security: Tanzania is a generally safe country but doesn't invite temptation.
 Keep your eyes on your belongings.
 Don't walk in the towns or cities at night - take a taxi.
 Don't carry cameras or large amounts of cash, beware of pickpockets and hawkers.
 Use hotel safety deposit boxes to safeguard valuables and obtain a receipt.
-Leave valuable jewellery at home.
+Leave valuable jewelry at home.

-Shopping: The Tourist areas and wildlife lodges sell a wide range of souvenirs, jewellery and trinkets.
+Shopping: The Tourist areas and wildlife lodges sell a wide range of souvenirs, jewelry, and trinkets.
 Don't be afraid to haggle at roadside stalls (Your driver/ guide will advise you where to shop and on a reasonable price).
-The most popular souvenirs are wooden carvings, curios, and a famous love stone which is the well known gem stone "Tanzanite" which are all widely sold at souvenir shops
+The most popular souvenirs are wooden carvings, curios, and a famous love stone which is the well-known gemstone "Tanzanite" These are all widely sold at souvenir shops